 Do you like decorative pieces?
-There are hanging decorative pots you can use as a home for your small plants, like this triangle hanging pot.
+You can use hanging decorative pots as a home for your small plants, like this triangular hanging pot.

 Succulent planter ideas

-Give your thick, fleshy succulent plants a new home with these succulent planter ideas!
+Give your adorable succulent plants a new home with these planter ideas.

 29. Teacup and mug

-Got an old teacup with a nice color?
+Have an old teacup with a nice colour?
 Use it for your echeveria or similar plants!